-Influencer marketing has gained significant traction, and by working with the right personalities, you can get a quick boost to recognition of your website.
+Influencer marketing has gained significant traction, and by working with the right personalities, you can get a quick boost in recognition of your non-profit websites.

 Use a tool like MailChimp to blast out beautifully designed newsletters quickly.
 Remember to include links to your website so that your audience can promptly come to pay a visit.

 One way of extending your reach is via social media channels.
 Depending on your needs, you can choose from various platforms and try to engage a wider audience.
 Many people love supporting a good cause, and it’s a potential way of amplifying volume quickly.

 To get you started with some ideas, here are some examples of non-profit websites built with WordPress:

 West Seattle Food Bank

 West Seattle Food Bank is a great example of a non-profit organization website with extremely comprehensive information available.
 From their history to operational guidelines and everything they do, there are few questions left once you’ve gone over their website.